Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Implementation Results

-In figure 15 we have 8 qubit lines for input, there can be a total of $2^8=256$ different qubit combinations as $\ket{000000000}$, $\ket{000000001}$, $\dots$, $\ket{11111111}$ after applying Hadamard gate to all input qubits.
-Hence, the database on which Grover's algorithm is applied contains 256 different elements.
-Fig. 15 shows the complete gate level synthesis of the Grover's circuit for 4-clique problem.
-The simulation steps on $IBMQ\_Qasm\_Simulator$\cite{28} required for the synthesis of Fig.15 are as follows: \begin{enumerate} \item The Oracle checks if two vertices are adjacent and determines if a clique is formed by a four-vertex combination.
-Four-vertex combinations are $\ket{00011011}$.
+The oracle circuit for $k$-clique problem for the graph shown Figure in \ref{triangle} has been implemented in $ibmq\_qasm\_simulator$.
+Here, we have 6 qubit lines for inputs, there can be a total of $2^6=64$ different qubit combinations as $\ket{000000}$, $\ket{000001}$, $\dots$, $\ket{111111}$ after applying Hadamard gate to all input qubits.
+Hence, the database on which Grover's algorithm is applied contains 64 different elements.
+Figure \ref{cliquetriangle} shows the complete gate level synthesis of the Grover's circuit for 3-clique problem.

+The simulation steps on $IBMQ\_Qasm\_Simulator$ \cite{28} required for the synthesis are as follows: \begin{enumerate} \item The oracle checks whether two vertices are adjacent or not.
+It determines whether a clique is formed by a three-vertex combination. three-vertex combinations are $\ket{000110}$.
 It then inverts the amplitude of the solution state for which the vertex combination forms a clique.
-The solution states for this case are $\ket{00011011}$. \item The output of the Oracle is acted upon by the Grover's diffusion operator shown in Fig. 16.
-The diffusion operator amplifies the amplitude of the marked solution state. \item Steps 1 and 2 constitute the Grover operator for the Grover's search algorithm.
-Hence, these two steps are repeated $\dfrac{\pi}{4}\sqrt{256}$ times.
-(For an $N$ item database with $M$ solutions, Grover's iteration must be repeated $\dfrac{\pi}{4}\sqrt{\dfrac{N}{M}}$ times in order to obtain a solution. \end{enumerate} The resultant output after applying Grover's operator $\dfrac{\pi}{4}\sqrt{256}$ times is shown in Fig. 16 where the amplitude of the solution state has been amplified.
-The location of the solution state is $\ket{00011011}$, which is the vertex combination in an example graph of figure 14 that forms clique with high probability.The circuit for clique size four has been simulated in $IBMQ\_Qasm\_Simulator$.
-The marked state $\ket{00011011}$ is high as shown in the output plot below.
+The solution state for this case is $\ket{000110}$. \item The output of the oracle is acted upon by the Grover's diffusion operator as shown in Figure \ref{cliquetriangle}.
+The diffusion operator amplifies the amplitude of the marked solution state. \item Steps 1 and 2 constitute the Grover's operator for the Grover's search algorithm.
+Hence, these two steps are repeated $\dfrac{\pi}{4}\sqrt{1}$ times.
+(For an $N$ item database with $M$ solutions, Grover's iteration must be repeated $\dfrac{\pi}{4}\sqrt{\dfrac{N}{M}}$ times in order to obtain a solution. \end{enumerate} The resultant output after applying Grover's operator $\dfrac{\pi}{4}\sqrt{1}$ $\sim$ $O(1)$ time is shown in Figure \ref{outsimu}, where the amplitude of the solution state has been amplified.
+The location of the solution state is $\ket{000110}$, which is the vertex combination in an example graph of Figure \ref{triangle} that forms clique with high probability.
+The circuit for clique size three has been simulated in $IBMQ\_Qasm\_Simulator$.
+The marked state $\ket{011000}$ is in high amplitude as shown in the output Figure \ref{outsimu}, which depicts that $\ket{00}$, $\ket{01}$ and $\ket{10}$ form a triangle.